spring-guides/gs-consuming-rest/README.md

         HttpHeaders httpHeaders = response.getHeaders();
 ```

-Thus far, we've only used the HTTP verb `GET` to make requests against the
+Thus far, we've only used the HTTP verb `GET` to make calls, but we could just as easily have used `POST`, `PUT`, etc.

 Building and Running the Client
 --------------------------------------